-- Inspect the roof and side walls to enclosure is water tight with no openings.
+- Inspect the roof and side walls to ensuring it is water tight with no openings.
 Inspect the brackets connecting overflow piping to the structure to assure they are secure to both the structure and the overflow pipe and that they are not damaged by corrosion.

-Using the 270 degree rotation of the camera, a quick sweeps of the roof and walls of the tank can be completed with ease.
+Using the 270-degree rotation of the camera, conduct quick sweeps of the roof and walls of the tank can be completed with ease.